 Each new line of browsing starts its own Trail

 A new Trail is a fresh starting point in the sidebar.
 Old Trails stay where they were.
-To start one:
+To open one on your current Trailhead:

 Keyboard users: